Whatapalaver/CV/README.md

 - Ruby and Ruby on Rails which is the framework for the V&A CMS.
 - JavaScript, Node and React
-- IIIF (International image framework)
+- IIIF (International image interoperability framework)
 - Elasticsearch
 - Advanced Excel and SQL data skills with a proven ability to transform vast, complex data into meaningful management reports.
 - tSQL / MS Query / SSIS - writing queries and procedures to automate processes.
 Large scale project examples include, NHS NWL Whole Systems a multi organisation patient costing project.